 BY SANDRA LEVINS AND BRYAN LANGDO

-This story deals with the confusion that children can feel as the result of a divorce.
+This story deals with the confusion that children can feel as a result of a divorce.
 Two brothers make a mess with some chocolate pudding and believe it to be the reason their parents have separated.
 The mother explains this is not the case.
-She also covers age-appropriate explanations of other potentially bewildering issues such as joint custody and single parent homes.
+She also covers age-appropriate explanations of other potentially bewildering issues such as joint custody and single-parent homes.

 MY SUPER SINGLE MUM (AGE 2-7)